isDipesh/awegen/README.md

 # awegen

-awegen is a MVC generator for Yii framework.
+awegen is a code generator for Yii framework.
-This can be used as an extension in your Yii powered app.

 awegen borrows goodies from giix and gtc.
-It handles all kinds of relations.

 ### What It Does?